daleighan/Bulletin-Board/_PRESS-RELEASE.md

   The product elegantly solves the problem by putting a number of show flyers in one place.
 On the internet, they are most oftem found on facebook, where there is no unified way to find all of the similar events and view them in one place.

 ## Quote from You ##
-  "Bulleten Board: Helping you find DIY shows in your area"
+  "Bulletin Board: Helping you find DIY shows in your area"

 ## How to Get Started ##
   Just enter a username, see the posted flyers and discuss them!